odrama/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Using the sliding window algorithm introduced in the lectures, i implemented a function that would take an image, and execute the algorithm on it, where it would define the lane pixels and then fit a second-order polynomial describing the lanes.
+Using a histogram to define where lane pixels are condensed, and using the sliding window algorithm introduced in the lectures, i implemented a function that would take an image, and execute the algorithm on it, where it would define the lane pixels and then fit a second-order polynomial describing the lanes.
 To decrease computation, the output of the sliding window algorithm ie: Lane indices and polynomial coefficants, were used as a starting point and as a search margin for a faster function, that instead of searching the whole image for lane lines, started off with what the original function outputted and a margin.
 Function name is `sliding_window_polyfit()`

 ![alt text][image14]